Linaro/lkft-website/faq/index.md

   that require a separate kernel tree.
 Devices that require kernel merges and conflict resolution whenever there’s an LTS release will not be included unless there’s a committed team maintaining the branch.
-- Hardware that has upstream kernel support as far back as Linux 4.4 is much more likely to be supported than hardware that is only supported in later versions of the Linux kernel.
+- Hardware that has upstream kernel support, especially on older LTS branches are much more likely to be supported than hardware that is only supported in more recent versions of the Linux kernel.
 - If LKFT has a vacancy for a certain class of hardware and the proposed board can fill that vacancy then it will be considered (architecture, 32-bit, 64-bit, etc).